ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics

 \subsection{Generate Queries from Survey Content}

-We start by selecting content-rich survey sections with sufficient citations, then generate questions and reference answers using grouped sentences from each section.
-Queries are filtered by keywords and \pipelinemodel to ensure they are standalone, without excessive variability in appropriate answers.
+We identify medium-length survey sections with multiple citations, then generate questions and reference answers using grouped sentences from each section.
+Queries are filtered by keywords and \pipelinemodel to ensure they are standalone and without excessive variability in appropriate answers (F1=.86, Prec=.75).
 In total, \statsectionsmincitation of \statsectionstotal sections are used, yielding \statqueriestruncated queries after filtering.

-\paragraph{Survey section filters.} Sections are removed if their titles suggest they are not part of the main body (e.g., \keyword{abstract}, \keyword{introduction}, \keyword{contribution}, \keyword{table}, \keyword{result}; see \Cref{appendix:dataset_building} for a complete list of keywords).
-Next, we exclude sections that are too short to be informative ($<$~3 sentences or $<$~800 characters), too long to process ($>$~300K characters), or lacking citations ($<$~3 inline citations).
+\paragraph{Survey section filters.} Sections are removed if section titles suggest they are not part of the main body (e.g., \keyword{abstract}).
+Next, we remove sections too short to be informative ($<$~3 sentences or $<$~800 characters), too long ($>$~300K characters), or lacking citations ($<$~3 inline citations).

 \paragraph{Query and reference answer generation.} We few-shot prompt \pipelinemodel to extract hierarchical summaries~\cite{christensen2014hierarchical} from section content.
 Each summary consists of tree-based structure of questions with supporting sentences found in the section content~\cite{benz2017questions,wu2023qudeval}, helping to generate queries that integrate multiple sources of supporting information~(\Cref{fig:question_tree}).
-We prompt \pipelinemodel with examples, generating a query and a reference answer using the summary and raw section content as input.
-Few-shot prompts ask that queries must be supported by at least 3 sentences and reference answers should summarize supporting sentences without introducing new evidence.
+We prompt \pipelinemodel with examples, using section content and the summary to generate a query and reference answer.
+Prompts instruct that queries must be supported by at least 3 sentences and reference answers summarize supporting sentences without introducing new evidence.